Friday, 8 December 2017

 Entrances & Exits

 This can be particularly prevalent for customer facing businesses.
 During periods of bad weather entrances and exits can become extremely hazardous in a quick period of time especially if a high volume of people are walking through.
 Being vigilant is key for safety processes in these instances.
 Footprints in doorways can indicate high slip risk areas when the weather is bad.
 The easiest way to rectify this would be ensuring that the inside and outside of doorways are as slip resistant as possible.
+You should always ensure that you cover yourself in the eyes of the law against STF incidents, or else the fiscal integrity of your business may come under threat.
+The safety, health and welfare at work act states that all organisations must have;- Safe access.

 - Safe systems of work.